 You also hear the natural way a native speaker would say things.
 It’s usually very different from the written form – spoken words can get clipped or smushed together, such as “going to” becoming “gonna” in spoken English, or “what do you mean” becoming “whaddya mean”.
 The more you take part in conversations, the easier it is to naturally copy those sounds and improve your own pronunciation.

 You will make mistakes along the way, of course.
 But embrace those mistakes!
-When you make mistakes, and you practise speaking to correct them, you’ll internalise that information better than you would if you only read it over and over.
+When you make mistakes, and you practice speaking to correct them, you’ll internalize that information better than you would if you only read it over and over.